Parco P.I.

-Parco P.I. is a reality television program that aired on Court TV for two seasons.
+Parco P.I. is a reality television program that aired on Court TV for two seasons and 26 episodes.
 The series is about the cases of New York City-based private investigator Vincent "Vinny" Parco, his daughter Dani Parco, his twin sons Chris Parco and Vincent Parco Jr. and a number of the female investigators who work for the firm.
-Parco was already well-known for being hired to use attractive females who would tempt husbands whose wives suspected them of infidelity.
+Parco was already well-known for being hired to use attractive women who would tempt husbands whose wives suspected them of infidelity.

-Its first episode aired August 28, 2005, and its final episode aired November 15, 2006.
+Its first episode aired on August 28, 2005, and the final episode was aired on November 25, 2006.
 Once Time-Warner moved forward with purchasing the remaining 50% of Court TV, owned by Liberty Media Corp. in 2006, the reality show was cancelled.
 This was due in part to the revamping of the network, and their plan of moving away from 'reality' shows to focus on more unscripted content.
 This also prompted the network's name change from Court TV to TruTV as well as the roll out of their new slogan; "Not Reality.
 Actuality".
-In 2012, the New York Daily News called the series 'a failed reality show'.
+In 2012, the New York Daily News called the series 'a failed reality show.
+In 2025, in a now-viral video, an intoxicated woman berates an Uber driver while suggesting that she works for his firm.'.